IBM/multi-tenancy/README.md

 Additionally you need to copy the certificate file in code/service-catalog/src/main/resources/certificates.
 As file name use the Postgres username.

+For the authentication a [App ID](https://www.ibm.com/cloud/app-id) instance is required.
+Copy the two settings in local.env:
+- APPID_CLIENT_ID
+- APPID_DISCOVERYENDPOINT

 For IBMers only: You can re-use existing services by using these [configuration](https://github.ibm.com/niklas-heidloff/multi-tenancy-credentials) files.

 ```